HL7/fhir-udap-security-ig/input/pagecontent/registration.md

       <td><code>scope</code></td>
       <td><span class="label label-success">required</span></td>
       <td>
         String containing a space delimited list of scopes requested by the client application for use in subsequent requests.
 The Authorization Server <strong>MAY</strong> consider this list when deciding the scopes that it will allow the application to subsequently request.
-Client apps requesting the <code>"client_credentials"</code> grant type <strong>SHOULD</strong> request system scopes; apps requesting the <code>"authorization_code"</code> grant type <strong>SHOULD</strong> request user or patient scopes.
+Note for client apps that also support the SMART App Launch framework: apps requesting the <code>"client_credentials"</code> grant type <strong>SHOULD</strong> request system scopes; apps requesting the <code>"authorization_code"</code> grant type <strong>SHOULD</strong> request user or patient scopes.
       </td>
     </tr>
   </tbody>